What Is Generative AI? Complete Guide to GenAI Technology (Updated 2026)

 Generative AI is rapidly transforming from "that fancy tech thing" to a powerful, creative tool nobody can afford not to use.
 The question is where do we go from here?

 As powerful as they are, even the most powerful large language models still have many limitations like a degree of bias inherited from the training data and a tendency to hallucinate (read: make stuff up).
-The cost of training and maintaining the models is another obstacle.
+Understanding how LLMs actually work helps explain why these failure modes exist.
+The cost of training and maintaining the models is another obstacle, and the field of AI safety is working to address these challenges systematically.

 Luckily, there are alternatives.